Digital Future Vlog

 • Themes & Plugins: WordPress offers thousands of themes and plugins that allow you to quickly change the look of your website and add new features.

-• Better SEO: WordPress is optimized for search engines, helping your site rank better in search results.
+• Improved SEO: WordPress is search engine optimized, which raises your website’s position in search results.

-• Responsive Design: WordPress themes often come pre-built with responsive designs, meaning your website will automatically adjust to mobile, tablet, and desktop screens.
+• Responsive Design: WordPress themes frequently have responsive designs built in, so your website will adapt to desktop, tablet, and mobile screens automatically.

-• Community Support: With WordPress being the most popular CMS globally, you’ll have access to an extensive support community and plenty of resources.
+• Community Support: Since WordPress is the most widely used content management system (CMS) in the world, you will have access to large support community and wealth of information.

 Now that you know the benefits, let’s walk through the conversion process.